 1- Crisp 1973 - It could not be anyone else really.
 So much has been written about Crisps performance in 1973 that there is not a lot I can add.
 Giving away lumps of weight to his opponents, Crisp took the lead after early leader Grey Sombrero made a mistake at first Bechers.
 It was not apparent just how far in front he was until after the Anchor Bridge Crossing but he was by now a distance in front and when the unfortunate Grey Sombrero crashed out at the Chair Crisp was a full six seconds ahead of his nearest pursuar.
 He should have been getting tired by now but if anything Crisp was further ahead - "what a fantastic ride Dick Pitman is having on Crisp - I can`t remember anyone so far ahead at this stage in the National" called commentator Julian Wilson.
 After Valentines only Red Rum appeared to be making any impression on Crisp but as they crossed the Anchor Bridge second time Rummy was still a distance behind.
 It was only after the last fence that Crisp started to weaken.
 At the entrance to the Elbow Crisp wandered a little and Pitman grabbed his whip in a vain attempt to keep Crisp going straight.
 Unfortunately the one smack with the whip had the opposite effect and Crisp veered to the left and lost valuable momentum.
 By the time he had the running rail to help him it was too late.
-So tired was Crisp and so full of running was Red Rum that Peter O`Sullevan called Red Rum the winner yards before the winning post.
+So tired was Crisp and Red Rum so full of running that Peter O`Sullevan called Red Rum the winner yards before the winning post.

 Red Rum would have to wait another twelve months for immortality for the 1973 National belonged to Crisp.